 The inspiration for this soup

-Then, a few months ago I came across this recipe for this soup on Eats Well with Others.
+Then, a few months ago I came across a recipe for this soup on Eats Well with Others.
 It got me thinking.
 The sweetness of the carrots would be balanced out by the bitterness of the tahini.
 Hmmm.
 Maybe carrot soup could be delicious after all, just like carrots dipped in houmous.

 I bookmarked the recipe and there it lingered for a few months, until this week when all those carrots in the fridge began asking to be used up.